Last updated on 2026-01-30

 Program Overview

-The Biomedical Engineering Technology (Fast-Track) program at Centennial College is designed for students with a background in electronics, allowing them to enter directly into the second year of the program.
-This advanced diploma program combines engineering principles with medical applications, focusing on areas such as electronics, computers, and health sciences.
-Students will develop technical problem-solving skills while learning about the design and engineering of medical equipment and devices.
+The Biomedical Engineering Technology (Fast-Track) program is designed for individuals with a background in electronics, allowing them to gain direct admission into the second year of a three-year diploma program.
+This program, offered by the School of Engineering Technology and Applied Science, combines engineering principles with medical applications.
+Students will develop technical problem-solving skills while learning about various biomedical engineering principles, including electronics, computers, and health-related technologies.
 The curriculum is continuously updated to reflect the latest innovations in the biomedical field, ensuring that graduates are well-prepared for the demands of the industry.

 Program Structure